ml5js/Intro-ML-Arts-IMA-F23/010_generation/README.md

-# Image Generation
+# Image and Video Generation

 ## Objectives

 - What is foundation model
 - What is diffusion model
 - Become familiar with Runway and understand how to run new models/tools in the browser.
-- Explore DALL-E 2 image generation tool
+- Explore DALL-E 3 and Midjourney image generation tool

 ## Background on RunwayML